Be updated, subscribe to the OpenKM news

 Document management systems are similar to any enterprise content management system in the sense that both technological solutions require storing or accessing documents or objects.
 Document management would also be the starting point, as any organization needs to handle its documents.
 The use of one technological option or another depends on many factors, including type and quantity of needs and volumes, that justify automating a process or activity.

 - Creation of documents: document management software must be able to generate documents in electronic format, as well as contribute to the digitalization of paper documents.

-- Capture: the insertion of scanned documents means that the document management software has integration facilities with multifunction printers or scanners, and in turn, OCR (Optical Character Recognition) or OMR (Optical Mark Recognition) components that allow scanning and meeting other objectives at the same time.
+- Capture: the insertion of scanned documents means that the document management software has integration facilities with multifunction printers or scanners, and in turn, OCR (Optical Character Recognition) component that allow scanning and meeting other objectives at the same time.

 - Security: document management could not occur if the software used cannot guarantee specific conditions of use.
 The document management software must allow the establishment of security required by each information node within the system (right to read, edit, copy, delete, etc.)

 - Indexing: an essential element to be able to make proper use of files.
 Indexing is critical when classifying or categorizing documents and placing them correctly within the repository.